 Why establish Same but Different?

-Same but Different was established by photographer and marketing consultant Ceridwen Hughes (Ceridwen Barkley Photography).
+Same but Different was established by photographer and marketing consultant Ceridwen Hughes (Ceridwen Hughes Photography).
 This project is personal to Ceridwen as her son, Isaac, has a rare syndrome called Moebius.
 From the moment Isaac was born she recognised that people made assumptions about him because of the way he looked and behaved.
 Having met many parents over the years who felt the same frustrations, she decided to use her skills to raise awareness of the people behind the conditions and counteract prejudice.

 The Rare Project